 If you have suffered personal injuries in an accident you were not responsible for, a Leesburg motorcycle accident lawyer can be there to help you make sense of your legal options.
-Our attorneys not only offer legal guidance to victims like you, but we can also take your case to trial to try to get you the compensation you deserve if need be.
+The personal injury attorneys from Bogin, Munns & Munns not only offer legal guidance to victims like you but can also take your case to trial to try to get you the compensation you deserve if need be.

 By protecting the rights of accident victims, we hope to make Central Florida a safer place to live.
 After all, by punishing negligent, reckless, and malicious drivers, other motorists may think twice before they act.

 A Look at Motorcycle Accidents in Lake County

 There were nearly 5,000 total accidents in Lake County in 2018, according to data from the Florida Highway Safety and Motor Vehicles (FLHSMV) organization.

 Accidents involving motorcycles accounted for 169 crashes, resulting in approximately 150 injuries.
 Sadly, the heartache did not stop there, as 18 riders lost their lives that year.
 This tragic death toll was nearly a 40% increase from 2017.